MaNn0/Super-Admin-Dashboard-with-User-Access-Control/README.md

 ---

 ## 🙏 Situation and Apology
 Apologies for the delay in pushing this to GitHub.
-I accidentally discarded all changes during development and had to recreate the entire project from scratch, which caused unexpected delays.
-Additionally, debugging URL routing and migrations, along with personal commitments, added to the timeline.
+During development, I accidentally discarded all project changes and had to recreate everything from scratch, which significantly impacted my time.
+This, combined with debugging issues (especially around URL routing and migrations) and personal commitments, led to the delay.

+While I wasn't able to complete the entire task due to the above circumstances and time constraints, I focused on finishing as much as possible before the deadline.

-The application is now fully rebuilt, functional, and tested.
-Thank you for your patience — happy to clarify or improve anything further.
+That said, the app is now fully functional and tested up to this point.
+I’m happy to complete the remaining parts if an extension is possible.
+Thank you very much for your patience and understanding — open to feedback or discussion!

 ---